gcmalloc/epfl-moodle/README.md

     python setup.py install

 ## Usage
-Do, with $username as your gaspar username and $password as your moodle password:
+Do, with $username as your gaspar username :

-    moodle $username $password
+    moodle $username

 This will initialise a moodle directory in the actual one.
 A menu will be displayed, choose which course you would like to keep up to date in this directory.
 Then the script will download all the specified courses.

 Then

-    moodle $username $password
+    moodle $username

 will update all the course kept in this directory

 You can also simply download a single course with

     moodle $username $password $course

 With $id, the id of the course you want to scrap.

 the course must be a moodle url refering to a course in the form